nathanielhall/useApi/README.md

 # @nathanielhall/useapi
 > This project contains a set of React hooks to reduce the boilerplate when working with async code.
 This was created to support my personal projects as a github package.
+This is a work in progress.

 ## useApi